Universal Interactive: Partnership with Konami

-Vivendi merger (2000–2006)
+Vivendi merger (2000–2002)

 In July 2000, Seagram merged Universal Studios with Vivendi.
 After the merger closed, UIS was transitioned to Vivendi's Havas Interactive division and was eventually downgraded to a publishing label of the now-named Vivendi Universal Interactive Publishing.
-Titles that would be published under the name were primarily a mix of Spyro and Crash Bandicoot sequels and licensed titles based on other Universal IPs.

-2001

 At UIS' first E3 under their new owners in 2001, the company signed an exclusive worldwide partnership with Microsoft to publish titles based on Bruce Lee exclusively for the Xbox, with the first being Bruce Lee: Quest of the Dragon.
 No release window was announced for the title.
 Other announced titles at the event included the first Spyro title for a non-PlayStation system: Spyro: Season of Ice for the Game Boy Advance.
 Previously announced titles The Mummy Returns and Crash Bandicoot: The Wrath of Cortex were also showcased.

 On August 13, UIS announced the first Crash Bandicoot title for a non-PlayStation system: Crash Bandicoot XS for the Game Boy Advance (later renamed to Crash Bandicoot: The Huge Adventure for North America), and would be released for an early 2002 release window.

 Near the end of the year, Universal Interactive Studios' name was shortened to simply Universal Interactive.